 Work With Julie

-Watch Julie’s two-minute overviews of our collaborative workshops on timely topics in equality, leadership, and career development lead by Julie.
+Watch Julie’s two-minute overviews of our collaborative workshops on timely topics in equality, leadership, and career development.

 Invite Julie to speak to your organization and share strategies, tools, and stories to promote lasting equality and leadership skills to your team.

 Learn how to create a workplace culture of women and men at the top leading together, as true allies, to be the highest performing organization.